 Single-word .com floors are holding

-You can stretch the count to seven if you include Durable.com (an AI website builder buying its own brand .com).
-That's a third of the chart by category, and it's matched by the structural reality that almost every newly funded startup name we see on Instant Domain Search right now skews AI-native.
+That's a quarter of the chart in one TLD, and it's matched by the structural reality that almost every newly funded startup name we see on Instant Domain Search right now skews AI-native.

 If you're naming an AI company in 2026, the obvious single-word .com is either gone or expensive, and the matching .ai is starting to clear six and seven figures too.
 The window for picking up a category-defining AI word for $20–$30K closed about eighteen months ago.